GDNatrium/UI-Expansions/about.md

-# UIExpansions
+# UI Expansions
-Geode API that adds a lot of new, highly customizable UI elements to Geometry Dash. <cr>Intended for developers, has no functionality on it's own.</c>
+Geode API that adds a lot of highly customizable UI elements to Geometry Dash. <cr>Intended for developers, has no functionality on it's own.</c>

 **This API adds:**
 - Dropdown Menus